recruitcojp/BridgeDisputeManager/README.md

 2. `npm install`
 3. `npm install -g truffle ganache-cli` installed globally for the dev envirnoment
 4. `ganache-cli` run in a background process or seperate terminal window.
-4. `truffle compile && truffle test`
+5. `truffle compile && truffle test`

+# License
+The source code is licensed MIT.